Discover 12 Fun Things To Do With Young Kids in Franklin, TN

 The Franklin Farmer’s Market is at the Factory every Saturday morning from 8 a.m. to 1 p.m., and the Leiper’s Fork Farmer’s Market is every Thursday from 3:30 to 6:30 p.m.

 Sometimes, the only thing my toddler needs to have fun is some wide-open space to run around.
-Why not do that an award-winning vineyard while you enjoy a picnic and sip some wine?
+Why not do that at an award-winning vineyard while you enjoy a picnic and sip some wine?
 Bring a blanket and some toys and you’re set for the day.

 Nolensville Toy Shop